 The Investment Manager does not know in advance the proportion of investments it will make in the #2 Non-Sustainable category, as the size of this pocket will depend on the proportion of investments actually made in the #1 Sustainable pocket.

-investments in
+The proportion of investments made in category #2 Non-sustainable will represent a maximum of 25% of the sub-fund's assets.